vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 The purpose is well described in [this discussion](https://github.com/DivanteLtd/vue-storefront/issues/1213).
 It can be sumamrized to:
 - **Better extensibility**: We can extend each module or replace it completely with the new one.
 For example we may want to replace our Cart module with the one that allows to have multiple carts.
 With modules we can just detach current Cart module and repalce it with our new one.
 Another example can be using different modules for different content CMSes integration etc.
 - **Better developer experience**: Along with the modules we are introducing many features focused on delivering better, easier to jump in and more predictable developer experience.
 We changed the way you can compose components with features, added unit tests, TypeScript interfaces etc.
-- **Better upgradability**: Each module is a separate NPM pacage therefore can be upgraded independently and since it have all the logic encapsulated it shouldn't break any other parts of the application
+- **Better upgradability**: Each module is a separate NPM pacage therefore can be upgraded independently and since it have all the logic encapsulated it shouldn't break any other parts of the application when detached, modified or replaced.

 # How module should look like